Spaces Related to Virtual Artin Groups: Preliminaries

 \section{Preliminaries}

 We summarize here all the definitions, theorems and tools that will be needed in Sections \ref{salberrap}, \ref{BEERspace} and \ref{commoncovering}.
-Furthermore, we fix the notations for Coxeter and Artin groups, Coxeter polytopes, and virtual Artin groups.
+Furthermore, we fix the notation for Coxeter and Artin groups, Coxeter polytopes, and virtual Artin groups.